sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

 ### Tip: using fixups!

-While using rebase to squash the PR it reminded me of another interesting feature that Git provides that not everyone is aware aobut.
+While using rebase to squash the PR it reminded me of another interesting feature that Git provides that not everyone is aware of.

 Fixups allow to add changes on a commit on a pull request you've been working.
-It could also be useful if you're solving a comment from one of your peers and you don't want to add a commit message such as "fix: addressing the comments in PR".
-It prevents the need of adding a commit message.
+It could also be useful if you're addressing a comment from one of your peers and you don't want to add a commit message such as "fix: addressing the comments in PR".
+It prevents needing to add a commit message.

 Let's say we want to change file `c.md` and apply the fixup, we can do the following: